 When metal rubs against metal in the absence of lubrication, the moving parts like pivots and bearings in a watch can get worn quickly, which can lead to the watch breaking down.
-Although in the early days genuine semi-precious stones like rubies emeralds and sapphires were used, today synthetic stones have been developed for this purpose.
+Although in the early days of watchmaking genuine semi-precious stones like rubies emeralds and sapphires were used, today some synthetic stones have been developed for this purpose.

 Usually, most watches contain jewels in their pivot points and in the gear train.
 You can also see jewels in the anti-shock mechanism.

 Since jewels are expensive, unscrupulous manufacturers sometimes add jewels to watches in places where they are not required and unnecessarily raising the price of the watch.

 This would lead to the misconception that the watch is sophisticated and expensive although it is just a simple and inexpensive watch with its price inflated due to the additional jewels.
 In fact, these extra jewels can actually work to the detriment of the moving parts.

-That said, the difference in number of jewels from one watch to another depends on the level of complication in the moving parts.
+That said, the difference in the number of jewels from one watch to another depends on the level of complication in the moving parts.
 Additional jewels can especially be noticed in Automatic watches.